Mamba-in-Mamba: Centralized Mamba-Cross-Scan in Tokenized Mamba Model for Hyperspectral Image Classification: Experimental results and analysis

 An appropriately large initial patch size can improve model performance by capturing more spatial context.
 However, excessively large patch sizes can be detrimental, introducing noise from interfering pixels.

 For the relatively compact IP dataset, the ideal initial patch size is small, confirmed at 7 $\times$ 7.
 In contrast, for the HU2013 dataset, which features a dense spatial distribution but closely spaced land-covers, a slightly larger patch size of 9 $\times$ 9 is optimal.
 The PU dataset, characterized by its flat and smooth terrain, warrants an even larger optimal initial patch size of 11 $\times$ 11.
+Finally, the HongHu dataset gets the ideal initial patch size at 9 $\times$ 9.